caynine9/caynine9/README.md

 ###

-<p align="left">My name is Tantowi, and I'm currently working as an Android Mobile Application Developer at Instrumeta.
-I'm a CS graduate at Universitas Muhammadiyah Banjarmasin, Indonesia.
-I have a deep passion for Java and Kotlin, and I aspire to become a proficient mobile developer, whether for native Android or iOS.
-I've developed several mobile apps and also enjoy working on passion projects in full-stack web development and machine learning.</p>
+<p align="left">My name is Tantowi, and I am currently working as a Mobile Developer at Instrumeta.
+I hold a degree in Computer Science from Universitas Muhammadiyah Banjarmasin, Indonesia.
+I have a strong passion for Java and Kotlin, and I aspire to become a highly skilled mobile developer, focusing on native Android and iOS development.
+I have developed several mobile applications and also enjoy working on passion projects in full-stack web development and machine learning.</p>
 <br>
 <p align="left">This GitHub profile serves as a repository for all of my classwork, learning progress, passion projects, and more.</p>